 Table 2-5 (continued) General Driver Options Option Purpose -cord Runs the procedure rearranger, cord (1) on the resulting file after linking.
 Rearranging improves the paging and caching performance of the program's text.
 The output of cord is placed in a.out , by default, or a file specified by the -o option.
 If you don't specify -feedback , then outfile.fb is used as the default. -cckr K&R/Version7 C compatibility compilation mode.
 Preprocessing may add more predefined symbols to the name space than in -ansi mode.
-Compilation adheres to the K&R language semantics. -Dname[=def] Defines a macro $name$ as if you had specified a $\#define$ in your program.
-If you do not specify a definition with $=def$, $name$ is set to 1. - E Runs only the macro preprocessor and sends results to the standard output.
-To retain comments, use the $-\mathbf{C}$ option as well.
-Use $-\mathbf{E}$ when you suspect the preprocessor is not producing the intended code. -elspec filename Specifies an ELF layout specification file (specifies the layout of object files, programs, and shared objects).
-See elspec (5) for details. -feedback Use with the -cord option to specify feedback file(s).
+Compilation adheres to the K&R language semantics. -Dname[=def] Defines a macro name as if you had specified a #define in your program.
+If you do not specify a definition with = def , name is set to 1. -DEBUG:options Debugs run-time code and generates compile, link, and run-time warning messages.
+See also -g . -Е Runs only the macro preprocessor and sends results to the standard output.
+To retain comments, use the $-C$ option as well.
+Use $-E$ when you suspect the preprocessor is not producing the intended code. -feedback Use with the -cord option to specify feedback file(s).
 You can produce this file by using prof with its -feedback option from an execution of the instrumented program produced by pixie (1).
-Specify multiple feedback files with multiple -feedback options. -fullwarn Checks code and produces additional warnings that are normally suppressed.
+Specify multiple feedback files with multiple -feedback options. -fullwarn Does various extra checks and produces additional warnings that are normally suppressed.
 This option is recommended for all compiles during software development.
-You can turn off warnings selectively by using the -woff option. -g[num] Produces debugging information.
-The default is $-\mathbf{g0}$: do not produce debugging information. -G[num] Specifies the maximum size, in bytes, of a data item that is accessed from the global pointer.
-The default is $-\mathbf{G8}$. -help Lists the available compiler options (available only with $-n32$ and $-64).$
+You can turn off warnings selectively by using the -woff option. -g [num] Produces debugging information.
+The default is -g0 : do not produce debugging information.
+See also -DEBUG . -G[num] Specifies the maximum size, in bytes, of a data item that is accessed from the global pointer.
+The default is -G8 . -help Lists the available compiler options (available only with $-n32$ and -64).